 This finding has important implications for climate change because these so-called secondary forests soak up large amounts of carbon from the atmosphere, even without costly reforestation efforts.
-These regenerating forests are also crucial for protecting biodiversity and all the ecological and social benefits it provides.
+These regenerating forests are also crucial for protecting biodiversity, which provides numerous ecological and social benefits.

 The trees involved in the study recovered 122 tons of biomass per hectare (2.5 acres) over a 20-year period.
 This corresponds to an uptake of 3.05 tons of carbon per hectare per year.
 It takes about 1 metric ton of carbon emissions to fulfill the energy needs of the average U.S. household.

-Letcher and her colleagues work demonstrates how tropical forests are able to regenerate at a much more rapid rate than previously thought.
-The study can help guide policy to minimize the loss of forests where rainforest resilience is low ?and promote regeneration where it is high.
+Letcher and her colleagues’ work demonstrates how tropical forests can regenerate much more rapidly than previously thought.
+The study can help guide policy to minimize the loss of forests where rainforest resilience is low and promote regeneration where it is high.

 “The natural world is incredibly resilient,” says Letcher.
 “If was can harness the power of that resilience, we can mitigate some of the harm that human activity imposes on the world and its climate system.”